gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 If you've done *any* work with cross-compilation, you know that this is magic.
 It's supposed to take weeks to make it work, dammit!

 > Note: Rust code typically needs libunwind for printing a backtrace, so it needs to be cross-compiled and linked as well.
-But no worries, Zig has you covered, it ships with libunwind sources and will, just like musl, build it for your target, and cache the results!
+But no worries, Zig has you covered, it ships with libunwind sources and will, just like with musl, build it for your target, and cache the results!
 Just add `-lunwind` to the `zig cc` invocation, and voila.

 Oh, and what about the speed now?
 Here is a full Docker build with my real-life program (Rust + Go):